SKNCEL

 • Design constrained by Parkville's tech stack and component library

-• Skin quiz and dynamic routine engine deferred to Phase 2
+• Acne quiz and dynamic routine engine deferred to Phase 2

 • Brand identity risks feeling diluted inside the parent platform